 Please note: Entry to this course is by application only.
 If you would like to join please send a submission of three poems to [email protected] If you book online before applying we cannot guarantee that you will be granted entry to the course.

-10 weekly sessions on Fridays, 11am – 1pm, starts 4 October.
-This is the first term of a three-term course.
+10 weekly sessions on Fridays, 11am – 1pm, starts 22 May.
+This is the third of a three-term course.

 All classes will be in our offices at 1 Dock Offices, Surrey Quays Road, Canada Water, SE16 2XU.
 The venue is a 2-minute walk from Canada Water Station.
 Take the ‘Lower Road’ exit from the station onto Surrey Quays Road, then walk straight ahead, crossing over Deal Porters Way, and the Dock Offices come up on the left.
 The door for the school is at the far end of the building.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.